Techbabylaurel/Techbabylaurel/README.md

 ***And, I am happy to learn other Tech Stacks if needed.***

 ## 💼 Job interests:
- I’m looking for Internships and entry-level opportunities in Cloud Computing .
+ I’m looking for opportunities in Cloud Computing .
 - Cloud Engineer, Devops Engineer (Intern or Junior level).

 ## 📜 Certifications: